 Before signing on the dotted line for anything in your career, you should have an entertainment industry lawyer review the terms and conditions.
-Even contracts that seem like they have the artists’ best interests at heart may have included some unfavourable conditions.
+Even contracts that seem like they have the artists’ best interests at heart may have included some unfavorable conditions.
 If you are a songwriter or producer, an entertainment lawyer will be particularly useful when protecting intellectual property.

 Searching ‘entertainment lawyer near me?’.
 Save yourself the time, and check out our list below.

-Best Entertainment Lawyers: Los Angeles
+Top Entertainment Lawyers Los Angeles

 Paul Rothenberg, Entertainment Lawyer

 On his journey to forge a career in the movie industry, Paul Rothenberg found a different calling – music law.
 Rothenberg started out in New York and moved to Los Angeles, where he founded his own firm.
 Rothenberg is now one of the most iconic entertainment lawyers in LA.
-He predominantly works with artists, serving as general counsel, and has helped launch many careers within the industry.
+He predominantly works with artists, serves as general counsel, and has helped launch many careers within the industry.
 Rothenberg Studied at Dartmouth with the intention of landing a job in the movie business.
 He soon realised that his heart was not in the movie industry.
 Rothenberg then went to Law School and met some aspiring artists.
 This is when his career as an entertainment attorney took off.
-Numerous artists including Andra Day and Skylar Grey have approached the firm for guidance for record, sponsorship, merchandising and publishing deals.
+Numerous artists including Andra Day and Skylar Grey have approached the firm for guidance for recording, sponsorship, merchandising and publishing deals.